Studentship faqs

 Doing a PhD has good aspects and bad aspects.
 Many PhD students will experience highs and lows throughout their PhD, and some can find the transition from an undergraduate or Master’s degree to be difficult as it is a very different type of study – one where nobody ‘knows the right answer’ and the effort you put in isn’t always rewarded with the result you get out.
 However, the students who enjoy their PhD all have one thing in common: they are deeply passionate about their subject and thus are highly motivated to continue even during the tough times.

-Some people feel this way during their PhD, some do not, but either way these feelings are natural – and only you can tell how deeply they are likely to affect you.
+Some people feel negative emotions about the PhD process as a whole during their PhD, some do not, but either way these feelings are natural – and only you can tell how deeply they are likely to affect you.
 Remember: it is not necessary to go straight from your undergraduate and Master’s studies; you may decide to take some time out and/or work for a while whilst you consider if doing a PhD is the right path for you.

 If you do decide to do a PhD, remember that it is tough for everyone (even if they pretend it isn’t).
 If you are passionate, proactive, committed and actually enjoy your subject, you will have nothing to worry about academically.
 It is also very common for PhD students to experience something called ‘Imposter Syndrome’ where they incorrectly feel like they aren’t smart enough to be on a PhD course; there are many resources available to help manage this if you start to feel this way, and it’s recommended to be proactive if you feel these unhelpful thoughts creeping in.